-The poodle was originally bred in Germany, where it worked as a water-dog, collecting game for hunters.
+The Poodle was originally bred in Germany, where it worked as a water-dog, collecting game for hunters.
 Later on, it became more of a show dog and was synonymous with the height of sophistication in many European countries, including France, Germany, and Britain.

-Physical characteristics of the Pug cross poodle
+Physical characteristics of the Pugapoo

-Pugs are small, compact dogs that can weigh between 12-14 pounds.
+Pugs are small dogs, compact dogs that can weigh between 12-14 pounds.
 As a member of the toy dog group, they grow to about 10-12 inches in height.
 Pugs also have short, smooth coats that don't require a lot of grooming.
 Pugs are part of the brachycephalic breed, which means short-headed.
 This is what gives them their distinct flat faces and prominent eyes.

 Poodles come in three different sizes: standard, miniature, and toy.
 Whatever the size, poodles are renowned for their sophisticated, curly coats.
 This requires some serious grooming.

 Mixing these different personalities together will produce some very unique combinations.
 The only guarantee is that they won't be boring!
 Pugapoo puppies are full of energy and will love to play.
 This crossbreed loves to spend time around people and especially its family.
 The Pug cross Poodle learns quickly, so you will have some fun teaching your dog some tricks.